pablotrianda/brancher/README.md

 </p>

 # Usage
-* Download the binary from releases section.
+* Download the latest version from [releases section](https://github.com/pablotrianda/brancher/releases).
 * Run `$ brancher` and select the brach to make the checkout in the menu or you can run `$ brancher branch_name` directly
 * Use the command `-n` to create a new branch
+* Use the command `.` to back to previous branch

 # Example
 ![Bancher](https://media0.giphy.com/media/d6zP9HA60tiG788xkX/giphy.gif?cid=790b7611cf30827b13c0d1d134eb43844f90b94637fa065a&rid=giphy.gif&ct=g)